archos-safe-t/connect/README.md

     }
 });
 ```
-The message can be UTF-8; however, TREZOR is not displaying non-ascii characters, and third-party apps are not dealing with them correctly either.
+The message can be UTF-8; however, Safe-T is not displaying non-ascii characters, and third-party apps are not dealing with them correctly either.
 Therefore, using ASCII only is recommended.

 ## Verify Ethereum message

-`TrezorConnect.ethereumVerifyMessage(address, signature, message, callback)` asks device to
+`SafeTConnect.ethereumVerifyMessage(address, signature, message, callback)` asks device to
 verify a message using the ethereum address and signature.

 Message is verified and success is returned.